-A common feature of aircrafts on the military airport is that the shape and size of the similar aircrafts are the same and park together.
-Different type aircrafts park on different places.
-If there are aircrafts in different shapes or in sizes on an airport, several detection templates with different shapes and different sizes should be generated.
-Fig. 5(c)(d)show two aircraft detection results.
+A common feature of aircrafts on the military airport is that the shape and size of the similar aircrafts are the same.
+In order to detect aircrafts with different shapes and sizes, several detection templates with different shapes and sizes should be generated.
+Fig. 5(c)(d) show two aircraft detection results.
 Three different templates are generated to detect the aircrafts in Fig. 5(c), and two different templates are generated for detecting the aircrafts in Fig. 5(d).
-The number of
+The number of generated templates depends on the kinds of aircrafts in the detected image.
+From detection results, it can be seen that proposed approach can be employed to detect different aircrafts efficiently.
+Since the noise in airports is less than in other area, a few of missing detections happen when the contrast of the aircrafts to the background is too weak.
+And the false detection never happen in our experiments.